-Mary, Victor's oldest daughter can be found overseeing the downtown operations for the Callewaert family businesses.
-From housekeeper to dining room manager to bike shop attendant to server, Mary has done it all.
-Throughout the year, she stays busy within the company, travelling to Detroit and Chicago, where she is in charge of Ryba's fudge sales at various festivals and shows.
-Mary, along with the rest of her family, fell in love with Mackinac Island many years ago.
-She gives back to the Island by serving as Resident Park Commissioner, whose main goal is to conserve Mackinac's historical parks and sites.
-Mary is a driven business woman.
-She spends most of her time overseeing the operations of Mary's Bistro Draught House.
+Victor's oldest daughter can be found overseeing the Callewaert family businesses' downtown operations.
+From housekeeper to dining room manager to bike shop attendant to a server, Mary has done it all.
+Mary's passion is food and wine, along with the preservation of Mackinac Island's natural beauty.
+She is a driven businesswoman and spends most of her time supervising Mary's Bistro Draught House.

-Our guest service driven leader, Todd Callewaert acts as our CEO of Island House Hotel and restaurants.
-He has a lifetime of experience in the service industry in a variety of responsibilities, working as a dishwasher, busboy, waiter, and later a confectionery artist in the family fudge shops.
-In the late 1980s, with the knowledge he had gained from his many roles over the years, he made his move to hotel administration and began working beside his father, Victor.
-Proud alumni of Central Michigan University, Todd is currently the President of the Michigan Restaurant Association.
-He is active in the day-to-day operations of the Island House Hotel during the May to October season and is visible to employees and guests alike.
-Todd enjoys working beside his wife Jennifer and sons, William, and Andrew, each involved throughout the family businesses.
+A guest service-driven leader, Todd Callewaert, is the CEO of the Callewaert family business operations.
+He has a lifetime of experience in the service industry in various responsibilities, working as a dishwasher, busser, server, and later continuing the family tradition as a master fudge maker at Ryba's Fudge Shops.
+In the late 1980s, with the knowledge he had gained from his many roles over the years, he moved to hotel administration and began working beside his father, Victor.
+Proud alumni of Central Michigan University, Todd has held leadership roles with the Michigan Restaurant & Lodging Association, Mackinac Island Tourism Bureau, Mackinac Associates, and Little Stone Church.
+He is active in the Island House Hotel's day-to-day operations during the May to October season and is visible to employees and guests alike.
+Todd enjoys working beside his wife Jennifer and sons, William and Andrew, throughout the family businesses.